 An ambulatory electrocardiogram (EKG or ECG) records the electrical activity of your heart while you do your usual activities.
-(Ambulatory means that you are able to walk during the test.
+Ambulatory means that you are able to walk during the test.
 This type of monitoring may also be called ambulatory EKG, Holter monitoring, 24-hour EKG, or cardiac event monitoring.

-Many heart problems become noticeable only during activity, such as exercise, eating, sex, stress, bowel movements, or even sleeping.
-A continuous
+Many heart problems are noticeable only during certain activities.
+These include exercise, eating, sex, stress, bowel movements, and even sleeping.
+A constant

-24-hour recording is more likely to detect any abnormal heartbeats that occur during these activities.
+24-hour recording is more likely to find abnormal heartbeats that occur during these activities.

 Many people have irregular heartbeats (arrhythmias) from time to time.
-The importance of irregular heartbeats depends on the type of pattern they produce, how often they occur, how long they last, and whether
+What this means depends on the type of pattern they produce, how often they occur, how long they last, and whether